 To combat this, the Centers for Medicare & Medicaid Services (CMS) has threatened to penalize private insurance companies selling Medicare Advantage and drug plans if they or their agents mislead consumers.

 We explain how to report a Medicare fraud or scam.
-And to help you avoid these scams, we also share 3 ways to get trustworthy information about Medicare.
+And to help you avoid these scams, we also share three ways to get trustworthy information about Medicare.

-If you or your older adult have been approached by a salesperson who acted inappropriately or aggressively or been enrolled in an insurance plan without consent, call 1-800-MEDICARE and file a complaint.
+If you or your loved one has been approached by a salesperson who acted inappropriately or aggressively or has been enrolled in an insurance plan without consent, call 1-800-MEDICARE and file a complaint.

 You can also find your state department of insurance in the Insurance Information Institute directory and file a complaint.